Meeting Minutes

 {tab=Adjournment}

-With no further business to discuss, the meeting was adjourned at 2010 after a motion made by Fred Lanyon and seconded by Frank Chuba.
+With no further business to discuss, the meeting was unanimously adjourned at 1935 on a motion by Mark Fears and a second by Jim Zalmanek.

 Respectfully submitted,